-Adds a shortcut in the Services section of the right click menu to remove the "quarantine" attribute from downloaded files, which causes an alert when they are opened, and sometimes a very long delay.
+Adds a shortcut in the Services or Quick Actions section of the right click menu to remove the "quarantine" attribute from downloaded programs and files.

-A quick way to search Google through text, instead of slowly opening Google Now/Assistant.
-Replaces your shortcut to Google Now/Assistant.
+Android app which provides a quick way to search Google through text, without waiting for Google Assistant to open.
+Replaces your shortcut to Google Assistant.

-How to enable after installing:Android 4.1-5.1.1: Swipe up from the home button (or long press menu button on Samsung), and tap NowKeyboard, then Always.
+How to enable after installing:Android 4.1-5.1.1: Swipe up from or long press the home button, or long press the menu button if your device has one.
+Tap NowKeyboard, then Always.

 When I was younger, I made programs (known as "activities") for the One Laptop Per Child XO laptop.

 My jailbreak-related projects, including Pluvia and the iPhone 4 CDMA GPS fix, are no longer supported and will receive no further updates.
 I no longer jailbreak iOS and therefore have no interest in updating them.